Paggylyn/Paggylyn/README.md

 - My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, marine animals-- especially octupuses (NOT octopi.
 You say "octopuses" not "octopi".
 Octopi is incorrect!
 That's an archeic plural form of saying it!!!! /silly)╰（‵□′）╯

-- I like to write, draw, read, and sew.
-(I especially like to write fan fictions.
-Check out my AO3 in the links section *flutters eyelashes*.
-I write solely and only SFW!
-I'm still working on uploading more stuff tho) (o′┏▽┓｀o)
+- I like to write, draw, read, and sew. (o′┏▽┓｀o)

 PONY TOWN STUFF: